J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

-I was reponsible for sourcing the resale price dataset, data cleaning, EDA, dashboard design and formatting, along with the visual design of the website but not the code.
+I was reponsible for sourcing the resale price dataset, data cleaning, EDA, dashboard design and formatting, along with the visual design of the website but not the web code.
 I also vetted the predictive model.
 Other members sourced the other datasets and coded most of the predictive model or the website.
 The report was equally distributed.